rdzhulai/drl-navigation/README.md

 - **Markov Decision Process (MDP)**: A mathematical model used to describe decision-making problems where outcomes are partly random and partly under the control of a decision-maker.
 - **Deep Q-Network (DQN)**: An algorithm in machine learning that combines deep neural networks with Q-learning, a reinforcement learning method, to approximate Q-values for different actions and states.
 - **Experience Replay**: A technique in reinforcement learning where past experiences are stored and randomly sampled to train the model, improving learning stability and efficiency.

-## Authors

-- **Ivan Tkachenko**
-- **Roman Dzhulai**
-- **Dmytro Varich**
-- **Anfisa Konycheva**

-## References

-For more details, please refer to the full article titled "Obstacle Avoidance using Deep Reinforcement Learning" available in the repository:
-- Tkachenko, I., Dzhulai, R., Varich, D., & Konycheva, A. (2023). *Obstacle Avoidance using Deep Reinforcement Learning*.
-Department of Cybernetics and Artificial Intelligence, Technical University of Košice.
-[Link to PDF](./article/article.pdf)